 WICED Bluetooth Designer

-The WICED Bluetooth Designer is a tool that will build a semi-customized template project for you for BLE or BR/EDR or both.
-The tool copies in all the required files including the makefile, customizes them to your setting and then sets up a make target.
+The WICED Bluetooth Designer is a tool that will build a semi-customized template project for you for BLE or BR/EDR (aka Classic Bluetooth) or both.
+The tool copies in all the required files including the makefile, customizes them to your settings, and then creates a make target.
 The project is runnable with no changes (it doesn’t do much, but it works).

-For this example project I am going to build a BLE project that has One service, called the WicedLED Service, with one writable characteristic called “LED1”.
+For this example I am going to build a BLE project that has one custom service called the WicedLED Service with one writable characteristic called “LED1”.
 When the Central writes a 0 or 1 into that Characteristic, my application firmware will just write that value into the GPIO driving LED1.